How to remove black mold from drywall

-Apart from being an obvious health hazard, black mold on drywall is unsightly and can either indicate a water leak or indoor humidity problem.
+Apart from being an obvious health hazard, black mold sitting on drywall is unsightly and can either indicate a water leak or indoor humidity problem.
 Here we will discuss methods of removing black mold from both finished and unfinished drywall.
-However, before any of these steps can be taken the cause of the problem first needs to be addressed.
+However, before taking any such steps, the cause of the problem first needs to be addressed.

-Before attempting to remove black mold from your drywall it would be best to first find out what caused it.
-The most common causes are either high indoor humidity levels which can easily be resolved or a leak, most often originating from behind the wall or above in the ceiling.
-If you suspect a leak use a moisture meter to check the moisture levels behind the wall of the affected area.
+Before attempting to remove black mold from your drywall, it would be best first to find out what caused it.
+The most common causes are excessive indoor humidity levels, which is an easy fix or a leak, most often originating from behind the wall or from above in the ceiling.
+If you suspect a water leak use a moisture meter to check the moisture levels behind the wall of the affected area.

-Only after first taking care of these problems can you safely start the remediation process without having to worry about whether or not the problem will return.
+Only after first taking care of the cause can you safely start the remediation process without having to worry about whether or not the problem will return.

 The process behind removing mold from finished (painted) drywall is quick and easy compared to steps required for unfinished drywall.
-The coat of paint seals off all pores, therefore any mold on your wall is merely sitting on the surface and can easily come off.
-The only choice you really have to make in this regard is what type of cleaning agent to use.
-Here you will find a list of effective cleaning solutions but for this example we will use baking soda.
+The coat of paint seals off all pores; therefore, any mold on your wall is merely sitting on the surface and can easily come off.
+The only choice you have to make in this regard is what type of cleaning agent to use.
+Here you will find a list of effective cleaning solutions, but for this example, we will use baking soda.

 What you will need: A spray bottle, baking soda, white vinegar (optional), a soft brush, a dry towel and a vacuum cleaner (preferably a HEPA filtered vacuum).

 Prepare the cleaning solution: As mentioned, we will be using baking soda in this example.
-Simply mix one part baking soda with 5 parts water.
-Baking soda works great on its own but feel free to add some vinegar to the mix for a bit of extra effectiveness and then transfer your cleaning solution to a spray bottle for ease of use.
+Simply mix one part baking soda with five parts water.
+Baking soda works great on its own, but feel free to add some vinegar to the mix for a bit of extra effectiveness and then transfer your cleaning solution to a spray bottle for ease of use.

 Apply the solution to the affected area: Lightly spray the solution directly onto the affected area and let it soak for 10 to 15 minutes.